 Information placed on this website is not intended as a substitute for consultation with your healthcare professional.
+This website is intended for a UK audience only.
+This content has been developed and funded by Besins Healthcare.
+Images used throughout this page are not of real patients.

-Can my race affect
+How can race affect

 my menopause?